15 players Arsenal have taken on trial – and how they fared

 “I was going to sign, but there were problems in relations to my papers, my nationality.
 In the end, it didn’t happen.”

 After shining at Gladbach, Bensebaini has been snapped up by Borussia Dortmund.

 Alharbi El Jadeyaoui

 Another North African player with experience in France, El Jadeyaoui was at Angers when Arsenal took a look at the Moroccan winger.

 He came over to London for a couple of days in 2013, the year in which he made his international debut, but nothing materialised.

-The French-born player is now back at Grenoble, following stints in Azerbaijan and Thailand.
+The French-born was last seen playing for German lower-league side SV Linx, following stints in Azerbaijan and Thailand.
 Probably not one who Arsenal will be losing too much sleep over.